Course List for First-Year Students

 A non-technical course designed to give the layman an overview of the development of Western art music, including its major composers, styles and genres.
 Includes an introduction to the instruments of the orchestra and commonly used musical terms.
 Required readings, directed listening assignments, required concert attendance.
 Not open to students in the School of Music.

 The Symphonic Band provides playing experiences for College of Liberal Arts majors, and School of Music majors who want to improve their technique and skills on secondary woodwind, brass, and percussion instruments.
 The mission of the Symphonic Band is to create maximum enjoyment with limited performance demands for students who wish to continue to perform in a large ensemble as part of their collegiate educational experience.
 Auditions are not required for participation.
 However, they are held for optional chair placements and part assignments.

 PACS 100.
-Introduction to Peace and Conflict Studies (1 course, SS)
+Introduction to Peace and Conflict Studies (1 course, SS or PPD)